-The thawing between Apple and Samsung made it possible for AirPlay 2 integration to come to the platform.
-Apple users can stream audio, video and other content from Apple devices to Samsung TVs.
+The thawing between Apple and Samsung made it possible for AirPlay 2 integration to come to QLED TVs.
+Apple users can now stream audio, video and other content from Apple devices to Samsung TVs.
 The Apple TV app is available in 100 countries and AirPlay 2 in 176 countries.

 Last up is Samsung’s Ambient mode.
-This allows the viewer to display decorative content, personal pictures or have the screen mimic the texture of the surface behind it.
-Samsung QLED TVs will feature an automatic light control sensor that adapts to the ambient brightness of a room and adjusts the screen accordingly.
+This displays decorative content, personal pictures as well as letting the screen mimic the texture of the surface behind it.
+Samsung QLED TVs have an automatic light control sensor that adapts to a room’s ambient brightness, adjusting the screen accordingly.